meilisearch/documentation/learn/advanced/known_limitations.md

 **Limitation:** By default, Meilisearch returns up to 1000 documents per search.

 **Explanation:** Meilisearch limits the maximum amount of returned search results to protect your database from malicious scraping.
 You may change this by using the `maxTotalHits` property of the [pagination index settings](/reference/api/settings.md#pagination-object). `maxTotalHits` only applies to the [search route](/reference/api/search.md) and has no effect on the [get documents endpoint](/reference/api/documents.md#get-documents).

+## Large datasets and internal errors

+**Limitation:** Meilisearch might throw an internal error when indexing large datasets.

+**Explanation:** Indexing datasets over 2GB in size can result in Meilisearch opening too many file descriptors.
+Raise your machine's resource usage limits with `ulimit` or a similar tool available in your environment.